samisalkosuo/mazingame/README.md

 - **pip install mazingame**.

-Note that this is not regularly updated
+Note that this is not regularly updated.

 ## Instructions

 You will start at some location in the bottom of the maze.
 'X' is somewhere nearer the top of the maze.

-Move using cursor keys or 'w','a','s','d'.
+- Move using cursor keys or 'w', 'a', 's', 'd'.
-Quit pressing 'q' or Ctrl-C.
+- Quit pressing 'q' or Ctrl-C.

-When, or if, you reach 'X', the ending score is saved to SQLite database.
+When, or if, you reach 'X', the ending score is saved to SQLite database */mazingame/gamedata/mazingame_highscores.sqlite*.
-The default highscore file location is $HOME/.mazingame_highscores.sqlite.
-Use environment variable MAZINGAME_HIGHSCORE_FILE to set another file.
+Use Docker volume to point */mazingame/gamedata* to your own directory.

 Command line options include:

-	-f, --fullscreen      Use terminal to show entire maze.
+- -f, --fullscreen      Use terminal to show entire maze.
 But only if terminal size is larger than the maze.
-	--showpath            Show shortest path.
+- --showpath            Show shortest path.
 Remember: this is cheating.
-	--showmaze            Show entire maze.
+- --showmaze            Show entire maze.
 Remember: this is cheating.
-	-hs, --highscores     Show high scores.
+- -hs, --highscores     Show high scores.

 And a few more.